Raise Funding with Leapfunder's Angels

 • Your company is acquired

-• When the Final Conversion Date arrives, which is set at the outset.
+• When the Final Conversion Date arrives.
 At this date a conversion will be triggered automatically.

 Example: MedicSoftware B.V. gets an investment > €100,000 at a pre-money valuation of €330,000 for its 10,000 shares.
 This triggers a conversion of the convertible notes into shares.
 The €50,000 of investment has risen in value by 10% interest after one year to a total of €55,000.
 The investment has been done at a valuation of €330,000/ 10,000 = €33 per share.
 Apart from Interest, the Convertible Note holders also get a Discount on the share price, which was set to 20%.
 That means they get shares for a value of €33 reduced by 20% which is €26,40 per share.
 The total number of shares to the Leapfunder Note holders is therefore €55,000/ €26,40 or 208 shares.